EthanLam17/cracked_out_project/README.md

 - In Cracked Out, users will be able to:

+    + Choose how many targets they want to play with
     + Start the game
     + Hit targets
     + Confirm target hit with score increase